gumaerc-testorg/res.ll-003-january-iap-2011/content/resources/rfmicrowave-design-project.md

   youtube_description: ''
   youtube_id: VaTdotYE_dw
 ---
 UC Davis EE students build and test a radar for their senior RF/Microwave design project.
-(This video is from [UCDart](http://www.youtube.com/user/UCDart) via YouTube, and is not covered by our [Creative Commons license](https://ocw-studio.odl.mit.edu/terms/#cc).)
+(This video is from {{% resource_link "74ad1eab-9fc8-45e2-b4a0-7125b9ae45d8" "UCDart" %}} via YouTube, and is not covered by our {{% resource_link "cd3edf17-0b60-40a6-b619-0a120f4ffe14" "Creative Commons license" %}}.)